yujioshiro/CS-461-Leveraging-AI-for-Improved-Public-Transit/zach/[CAPSTONE] REDACTED Data Insights for Deliverable.md

-# NOTE: THE FOLLOWING CODE DOES NOT INCLUDE PICTURES AND FIGURES LIKE IN THE ORIGINAL DOCX / PDF FILES
+# NOTE: THE FOLLOWING MD FILE DOES NOT INCLUDE PICTURES AND FIGURES LIKE IN THE ORIGINAL DOCX / PDF FILES
 Initial Data Analysis using a ML model
 ![][image1]
 First, I tested how good a NN model would be at predicting ridership based on other variables.
 As a sum up, it was pretty bad.
 So that was the first thing I was set to fix, the discrepancy of predicted vs actual and why the gaps were appearing.